deepstreamIO/deepstream.io-website/content/tutorials/integrations/frontend/vuejs/readme.md

 ```

 ## Where to go next?
-To learn how to use deepstreamHub with other frontend frameworks head over to the tutorial section.
+To learn how to use deepstream with other frontend frameworks head over to the tutorial section.
 To learn how to use the JavaScript SDK with NodeJS rather than in a browser, head over to the [getting started with NodeJS tutorial](/tutorials/getting-started/node/).